Epson Printers Dirty Tricks

 Epson started something new with their latest printers several years ago.
 Every chip has a unique serial number and the printer will not allow the same serial number to be used twice.
 This prevents refilling.
 It also means every chip must be made separately and can't be mass-produced, which jacks up the cost.
 These include T220, T410 and T786.

 These tricks are illegal in other countries outside of the US.
 I found a Chinese supplier selling refillable T220.
 When I inquired, he told me they would not work in the US because of the Epson programming, however they will work in Europe.
-President Trump is too busy giving American companies a level playing field to address how American companies are ripping off other Americans.
+The President is too busy letting foreign companies rip us off to address how American companies are ripping off other Americans.

 Then they took it a step further.
 Now every printer needs a different cartridge.
 There was a time the same cartridge would work on 20 different printers but no longer.
 Epson knows that compatible manufacturers can't spend the time and money to make a cartridge which only fits one machine.
 So if you buy a printer with this kind of cartridge, (702, 802) you will be ripped off on the ink - big time.
 The ink often costs more than the whole printer.
 Now wonder there are people who buy the printer, remove the ink and then sell the printer alone on ebay.
 Epson ink now approaches $100 a set.